mdequanter/MasterThesis/README.md

 Ultralytics Installation on JetPack 6.1 (Jetson Platform)
 =========================================================

 This guide will walk you through installing the **Ultralytics** package with export functionality on a Jetson device running **JetPack 6.1**.
 Our primary focus is enabling **TensorRT exports** to optimize performance on the Jetson platform.
+Source: https://docs.ultralytics.com/guides/nvidia-jetson/#install-ultralytics-package

 Steps: